p-lomon/financial-transaction-etl/README.md

-#  Financial Transaction Data pipeline
+#  Financial Transaction ETL Data Pipeline

 A simulated real-time data pipeline to stream, store, and visualize financial transactions with Kafka, PostgreSQL, and Grafana.
 This project demonstrates a fault-tolerant, scalable architecture suitable for financial fraud detection use cases.